How “Hellish” is Hell’s Hollow Falls?

 How to Find Hell’s Hollow Falls

-The parking area is large enough for maybe two dozen vehicles, and there is a porta-potty on the left side of the parking lot.
-At the front of the parking lot are a few informational signs and a history of the area.
+The parking area is large enough for roughly two dozen vehicles, there’s a porta-potty on the left side of the parking lot, and a few informational kiosks near the trailhead on the right side of the lot.

 Hiking to Hell’s Hollow Falls

-From the data I collected during a hike to Hell’s Hollow Falls (image above) you can see that the hike to the falls is a half-mile in length (one way), and changes very little in elevation (51 feet – the majority of that being at the falls itself).
-It took me just under 9 minutes to get there, and that was stopping to snap a few cell phone shots along the way.
+The hike to Hell’s Hollow Falls is a half-mile in length (one way), and changes very little in elevation (51 feet – the majority of that being at the falls itself).

-Leaving the parking lot you’ll cross a footbridge over Hell Run and hike approximately 1/10th of a mile before coming to a “Y” intersection and the sign above.
+Leaving the parking lot you’ll cross a footbridge over Hell Run and hike approximately 1/10th of a mile before coming to a “Y” intersection.

-This is really the only place you could possibly screw up this hike – make sure you stay to the right, cross the bridge, and follow the arrow towards the falls.
+This is really the only place you could possibly screw up this hike – make sure you stay to the right and follow the arrow towards the falls.

 A few minutes further down the trail (approximately 4/10ths of a mile) you’ll encounter these stairs.